breastfeeding

 Conclusion

 Exclusive breastfeeding is the healthiest choice for newborn babies.
 Breast milk provides optimal nutrition for infants, containing the perfect balance of nutrients, antibodies, enzymes, and hormones necessary for their growth and development.
+Exclusive breastfeeding isn’t just a mother’s job—it requires societal support.
+Employers, healthcare systems, and families must support mothers who choose to breastfeed.

 Breastfeeding provides unmatched health benefits for babies and mothers.
 It is the clinical gold standard for infant feeding and nutrition, with breast milk uniquely tailored to meet the health needs of a growing baby.
 We must do more to create supportive and safe environments for mothers who choose to breastfeed.